From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

-The revised OTP concession will only apply to eligible transfers resulting from contracts entered into on or after 1 July 2017.
+The PPR OTP concession will only apply to eligible transfers resulting from contracts entered into on or after 1 July 2017.
 This is because it is the contract date that determines which provisions will apply to a transfer, including where the original purchaser nominates a substitute purchaser.

-Accordingly, if there is a nomination under a contract that was entered into before 1 July 2017, the current OTP concession will apply to the transfer to the substituted purchaser.
+Accordingly, if there is a nomination under a contract that was entered into before 1 July 2017, the previous OTP concession will apply to the transfer to the substituted purchaser.
 This will be the case even if the nomination triggers the sub-sale provisions.

 8. How does the PPR OTP concession work for non-first home purchasers and non-principal place of residence transactions?

 The changes mean that if you enter into a contract to buy, for example, a holiday home or a commercial or investment property off-the-plan on or after 1 July 2017, you must pay duty on the full dutiable value of the property at settlement.

 This is because the previous OTP concession no longer applies to reduce the dutiable value of the property.

 9. Do the proposed changes affect related parties transactions?

 No. The changes do not affect the current approach to related party transactions where the consideration paid for a property is less than market value (inadequate consideration paid).

 If you're eligible for the PPR OTP concession, the dutiable value of your transaction is still be calculated by determining the higher of the consideration paid (after the revised OTP concession is applied) and the unencumbered value (market value) of the subject property as at the date of the contract.